 3. Collect the coins and toss another five times, recording the numerical values and the corresponding line each time, building your six-line hexagram from the bottom up.

 The hexagram you’ve just created can be called your “present hexagram.”
-In order to produce a “future hexagram,” just change all the lines marked with an ‘x’ or an ‘o’ into their opposite.
+To produce a “future hexagram,” change all the lines marked with an ‘x’ or an ‘o’ into their opposite.
 Any broken lines (Yin) marked with an ‘x’ flip into their opposite—a solid line (Yang)—and solid Yang lines marked with an ‘o’ turn into the broken Yin lines.

-The I Ching means “Book of Changes” in Chinese and is all about Change, which is always happening, which is the one constant in life.
-If you get no changing lines when you cast a hexagram (i.e. no 6 or a 9 value), that signifies that conditions related to your topic are relatively stable or not in great flux at this particular time.
+The I Ching means “Book of Changes” in Chinese and is all about Change, which is always happening and the one constant in life.
+If you get no changing lines when you cast a hexagram (i.e., no six or a nine value), that signifies that conditions related to your topic are relatively stable or not in great flux at this particular time.

 Once you have identified your present—and, possibly, future—hexagrams, use this Hexagram Identification Chart to locate the hexagram numbers and click through to read the interpretation, considering only the changing lines you may have gotten.